knice/inquiry.ucsc.edu/source/_articles/2019-20/waiting-with-godot.md

 Smith now has the funding to build a super-GODOT, an instrument with a wider range of detectors, both smaller and larger, than in the current GODOT.
 He hopes to deploy this instrument, tentatively called THOR, for Terrestrial High-Energy Observations of Radiation, on mountaintops, in aircraft, next to lightning towers—anywhere he can.
 “Every time you think of a new way to look, you discover something new,” he said.
 “Every time you look in a new place, you discover something new.”

 One such interesting new place could be detectors flown into thunderstorms in balloons, a project Smith is working on with [John Sample](http://www.physics.montana.edu/directory/faculty/1987181/john-sample), an assistant professor of physics at Montana State University.
 By going where pilots cannot, the balloon-based detectors should see the weak TGFs if they exist and may permit a closer inspection of the intense ones that could provide further insight into Smith’s “all-or-nothing” hypothesis.
 “When the balloons go up, we could be flattened or we’ll see nothing,” said Smith.
 “But maybe nature will surprise us, and that’ll be very exciting too.”

-**\[sidebar—position towards end of Runaway electrons section\]**

-## A blinding landslide of multiple avalanches ##

-Even though terrestrial gamma-ray flashes (TGF) develop deep inside the Earth’s atmosphere and then lose a lot of intensity moving out into space, they are still bright enough to saturate the detectors on satellites orbiting 400 miles above our planet.
-By the early 2000s, it was clear that an avalanche of electrons accelerated to near relativistic speeds by the powerful electric fields inside thunderclouds could create gamma rays (see main story).
-Yet, just one avalanche wasn’t enough to account for the brightness of TGFs.
-In 2003, [Joseph Dwyer](https://ceps.unh.edu/person/joseph-richard-dwyer), professor of physics and astronomy at the University of New Hampshire, suggested that an avalanche of electrons can initiate other avalanches—and this can explain the observed intensity of TGFs.

-Dwyer has proposed several possible ways avalanches might trigger new avalanches.
-In one, an avalanche of accelerating electrons smashes into the nuclei of atoms in the air and creates gamma rays.
-Some of these gamma rays scatter in the atmosphere and end up in the region where the initial avalanche started.
-There, the gamma rays kick off more electrons from atoms in the air, starting a new avalanche.

-Another possibility involves the production of pairs of particles and their anti-particles.
-Collisions of gamma rays with atomic nuclei can result in the formation of electron and positron (anti-electron) pairs.
-Being positively charged, the positrons get drawn to the region where the electron avalanche began, kicking out more electrons from atoms in the air, similarly starting a new avalanche.

-According to [**David Smith**](http://physics.ucsc.edu/people/faculty/smithd.html), Dwyer’s colleague and professor of physics at UC Santa Cruz, one of these processes or both could be active in thunderstorms.
-The theoretical calculations predict that TGFs will take up to 100 microseconds to reach full brightness, a result that is consistent with the observed data from actual TGFs.